Start where you are. You don’t have to be perfect, just present.

 2. Waiting to Feel Ready

-Growth rarely shows up with a green light.
+Growth rarely shows up at a convenient time or with a clear starting signal.
 You might hold off on journaling until you “know what to say,” or wait to open up until you’re more “together.”

 But clarity comes from doing, not waiting.
-Start unsure.
-Start awkward.
+This isn’t the kind of thing you’ll ever feel fully prepared for.
+So start unsure, and awkward.
 Just start.

 3. Going It Alone

-Traditional masculinity often teaches us to isolate.
-To keep it together.
+Traditional masculinity often teaches us to isolate and to keep it together.
 To figure it out by ourselves.

 But healing doesn’t happen in a vacuum.
-Find one person—a friend, a therapist, a group—where you don’t have to wear the mask.
-You don’t need a crowd.
-You just need connection.
+Find one person, like a friend, a therapist, or a group, where you don’t have to wear the mask.
+You don’t need a crowd, you just need to find somewhere to connect.

 4. Trying to Fix Instead of Listen